gbraux/CMS-Outlook-Addin/README.md

 ## Add-In Location

 The Outlook Add-In itself is located in the OutlookAdd-In folder.
-Those files are automaticaly downloaded by the client when the Add-In is pushed by the Exchange Server (note : not all files may be needed for the Add-In to work, just using the default template from MSFT ...).
+Those files are automatically downloaded by the client when the Add-In is pushed by the Exchange Server (note : not all files may be needed for the Add-In to work, just using the default template from MSFT ...).

 The most important files are :